RobomasterOwltech/deployTools/README.md

         sudo bash initialSetup/setUpCubeMx.sh

-1. When VS prompts if you want to install the recommended extensions, click on yes

 ### Tools used installed by the repo

 * Docker
 * Some VS Code extensions
 * screen

-## If your completely new:

-1. Make sure you've got git installed on your machine.
-1. Go to this repo clone button, and select the ssh option
-1. Run the `runMeUbuntu.sh` file to generate the ssh keys
-1. Add the ssh keys to your github account
-1. Continue cloning all the repos you need

-* Ctrl+Shift+P -> will open the command pallete.
-    * From the command palette you can run tasks.
 ## Contents brief:

 TODO: